TheDavSmasher/BossesHelper/README.md

 - `Event` nodes signify a Cutscene will execute as found inside the file matching the `file` attribute.
 - `Loop` nodes can only be used once per `Pattern` node, and they delimit the Pattern's loop.
 If a `Loop` node is found inside a `Pattern` node, everything above it will execute once, when the pattern begins, and everything below it will execute with whatever loop logic is provided in the `Pattern` node attributes.
   - If more than one `Loop` node exists inside the same `Pattern` node, only everything after the last one will loop and only everything before the last one (but after the previous one) will execute before the loop.
+  - If no `Loop` node is provided, all actions inside the parent node will be part of the pattern execution loop.
+If one is provided, only everything after it will be part of the loop, and everything prior will only execute at the start.
+By adding a node, you're essentially moving where the `while (true)` statement to that line.

 The `file` attribute of both `Attack` and `Event` nodes **must not** contain the `.lua` extension.